 The National Assembly establishes ad hoc committees to deal with current affairs.
-In the previous term, these included preparing the national equestrian programme, promoting a programme to combat ragweed, monitoring the tendering procedure related to the broadcast and distribution of audio-visual content and the digital changeover, innovation and development, and laying the groundwork for the new constitution.
+For instance, in the parliamentary term of 2010 - 2014, these included preparing the national equestrian programme, promoting a programme to combat ragweed, monitoring the tendering procedure related to the broadcast and distribution of audio-visual content and the digital changeover, innovation and development, and laying the groundwork for the new constitution.
+One ad hoc committee was established for the nomination of members of the Constitutional Court during the following term (2014 – 2018).
+The fore mentioned ad hoc committee was established in the new parliamentary cycle (2018 – 2022) as well and another ad hoc committee was set up for the nomination of members of the Media Council of National Media and Infocommunications Authority.

 To remedy an omission that the Constitutional Court found in 2006, Parliament regulated the activities of committees of inquiry in (Secs.
 24-27 of) the Act on the National Assembly.